Last Updated on September 19, 2022 by Anne Brock

 The U.S. Department of Agriculture (USDA) offers financial incentive grant programs and loans to encourage commercial and agricultural businesses to implement renewable energy systems into their facilities.
 Their Rural Energy for America Program (REAP) provides this financial aid to eligible businesses and projects.

 As of the 2018 fiscal year, the USDA had a budget of $600 million, allowing them to offer renewable solar panel grants between $2,500 and $500,000, efficiency grants of $1,500 to $250,000, and a loan and grant combination with an amount exceeding $1,500 for the grant portion.
-The maximum incentive you can receive within this range is 25% of the total project cost.
+The maximum incentive you can receive within this range is 25% of the total project cost and is anticipated to increase in the near future to 50% of allowable project costs per updated federal programs.

 Cost of Solar Panels After Tennessee Incentives